Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 Individual Life Insurance for Small Business Owners

-An individual life insurance policy is one that you own.
-Business owners use life insurance to protect their loved ones’ financial futures.
+An individual life insurance policy is one that you own and will protect your loved ones’ financial futures.

 Benefits of an individual life insurance policy: